kyma-project/kyma/resources/core/charts/monitoring/charts/alertmanager/README.md

 ### Alertmanager

-In Kyma part of the configuration related to the Alertmanager is in this chart.
+This chart contains a part of the configuration related to the Alertmanager.

 #### Secret configuration